 A new approach to clinical research is certainly needed.
-Increased decentralisation of trial elements is just one way – albeit a hugely important one – that needs of patients can not only be put first within the clinical trial journey but used to shape its processes and policies.
+Increased decentralisation of trial elements is just one way – albeit a hugely important one – that patients’ needs can not only be put first within the clinical trial journey but be used to shape its processes and policies.

 With great challenges come new opportunities, and we’re ready to embrace them with you.